Start

 Degree candidates build upon a foundation of nonprofit experience to hone their skills in executive leadership, advanced management practices, governance, program development, evaluation, fundraising and philanthropy.
 Coursework is informed by real-time developments in the nonprofit world, delivered by faculty with hands-on experience.

-The curriculum is grounded in the on-campus Master of Arts in Nonprofit Leadership and Management (MANP) program at USD.
-More information about the on-campus MANP program is available on the MANP degree page.
+The curriculum was grounded in the on-campus Master of Arts in Nonprofit Leadership and Management (MANP) program at USD.

 The online MS in Nonprofit Leadership and Management (MSNP) program is ideal for working professionals with experience in — and a passion for — the nonprofit sector.